boytchev/disfigure/docs/userguide.md

 A posture could be extracted from a figure with the `posture` property.
-The posture object contains properties `version` of the posture data format, `positio` for the coordinates of the figure, `rotation` for its orientation and `data` with joint angles.
+The posture object contains properties `version` of the posture data format, `position` for the coordinates of the figure, `rotation` for its orientation and `data` with joint angles.
 The `posture` property can be used to push a posture to a figure &ndash; [see it](../examples/posture.html).